-- 1.2.
+- 1.1.
+(SDE: Appropriation Transfer Prohibition) The amounts appropriated herein for aid to subdivisions, allocations to school districts, or special line items shall not be transferred and must be expended in accordance with the intent of the appropriation, except that the department may transfer funds that are deducted and retained from a school district's transportation allocation to reimburse the department for the cost of unauthorized mileage.
+This transfer must be agreed upon by both the school district and the department.
+Those funds may be transferred into the department's school bus transportation operating account. - 1.2.
 (SDE: DHEC Comprehensive Health Assessment) All school districts shall participate, to the fullest extent possible, in the Medicaid program by seeking appropriate reimbursement for services and administration of health and social services.
 Reimbursements to the school districts shall not be used to supplant funds currently being spent on health and social services. - 1.3.
 (SDE: EFA Formula/Base Student Cost Inflation Factor) To the extent possible within available funds, it is the intent of the General Assembly to provide for one hundred percent of full implementation of the Education Finance Act to include an inflation factor projected by the Revenue and Fiscal Affairs Office to match inflation wages of public school employees in the Southeast.
-The base student cost for the current fiscal year has been determined to be \$2,220 \$2,350.
-For the current fiscal year, the total pupil count is projected to be 714,394 723,953.
-The average per pupil funding is projected to be \$5,536 \$5,827 state, \$1,185 \$1,245 federal, and \$5,371 \$5,542 local.
-This is an average total funding level of \$12,092 \$14,210 excluding revenues of local bond issues.
+The base student cost for the current fiscal year has been determined to be \$2,350 \$2,425\$.
+For the current fiscal year, the total pupil count is projected to be 723,953 721,401.
+The average per pupil funding is projected to be \$5,827 \$6,120 \$tate, of which \$2,339 comes from the EFA, \$1,245 \$1,294 \$federal, and \$5,542 \$5,726 local.
+This is an average total funding level of \$14,210 \$13,140 excluding revenues of local bond issues.
 For the current fiscal year the South Carolina Public Charter School District and any institution of higher education sponsoring a public charter school shall receive and distribute state EFA funds to the charter school as determined by one hundred percent of the current year's base student cost, as funded by the General Assembly multiplied by the weighted students pupils enrolled in the charter school, which must be subject to adjustment for student attendance.